Ben Bailey Smith

 Benjamin Harvey Bailey Smith, professionally known as Doc Brown, is an English actor, comedian, rapper, screenwriter, songwriter, producer, and voiceover artist.
 He portrayed DS Joe Hawkins in the television series Law & Order: UK.
 He is also known for portraying Nathan Carter in the CBBC television series 4 O'Clock Club from 2012 to 2015, and Imperial Security Bureau agent Lieutenant Supervisor Blevin in Andor.
 He also voiced a number of episodes of the show Funny Animals: Unleashed, aired via 4MUSIC.

 Early life and education

-Doc Brown was born Benjamin Harvey Bailey Smith, son of a Jamaican born British citizen, Yvonne Bailey, and an Englishman, Harvey Smith, who was 30 years his wife's senior.
+Doc Brown was born Benjamin Harvey Bailey Smith, son of a Jamaican-born British woman, Yvonne Bailey, and an Englishman, Harvey Smith, who was 30 years his wife's senior.
 Raised in the Willesden area of north-west London, Smith is the younger brother of novelist and essayist Zadie Smith.
 They also have a younger brother Luke, who performs as a professional rapper under the name Luc Skyz.